LoRDO: Distributed Low-Rank Optimization with Infrequent Communication: Hyperparameter Tuning and Warm-up Procedure

 Below, we detail the hyperparameter tuning procedure for both \ddp and \method.
 For all the non-quasi-hyperbolic experiments, we follow previous literature that establishes that learning rates transfer effectively between \ddp and the distributed setting \citep{DES-LOC}.
 This allows us to ensure that all models achieve the best performance possible in the \ddp setting, which then transfers to \method in the non-quasi-hyperbolic case.

 Given that the quasi-hyperbolic formulation is only activated following the warm-up period, although \ddp and \method follow the same tuning methodology, we conduct independent tuning sweeps to ensure that the comparisons across \ddp and \method were fair and consistent, given the differences in the two methods.
 The procedure that we implement for both methods follows the two-phase approach as per \citet{iacob2025mtdaomultitimescaledistributedadaptive}.
 Specifically: \begin{enumerate}[label=\roman*] \item \textbf{Choosing best warm-up hyperparameters.} Both \ddp and \method adopt the best hyperparameters for the optimizer for the pre-warm-up phase to ensure that the baselines at the warm-up cut-off are as strong as possible. \item \textbf{Choosing hyperparameters post warm-up.} At the end of the warm-up, both \ddp and \method use the same model state produced by the warm-up checkpoint.
 Then, each method independently tunes the hyperparameters (specifically, the new learning rate $\eta$ and the $\omega$ coefficient for quasi-hyperbolic momenta) to determine the optimal setting in each.
 This is effectively done in the stable portion of the \texttt{WSD} schedule.
+The new learning rate is found by searching across multiples of the base learning rate applied with a "switch scale".
 For both the \ddp and \method tuning, we fix $\beta_1 = 0.999$ following warm-up phase in the case of the quasi-hyperbolic experiments. \end{enumerate}